stangelid/oposum/README.md

 # OpoSum: Opinion Summarization from User Reviews

-This repo will soon hold all code and data from the following papers:
+This repo will hold all code and data from the following papers:

 > **Multiple Instance Learning Networks for Fine-Grained Sentiment Analysis**,<br/>
 > Stefanos Angelidis, Mirella Lapata.
 2018. <br/>